SangT/HotelReservation151/README.md

 # HotelReservation151
-A team project that creates a GUI application to reserve a hotel room.
+This GUI application represents a hotel management system in which hotel manager can manipulate the reservation data and guests can make bookings or check incoming stays.